ovh/docs/pages/labs/web-power/nodejs-install-etherpad/guide.en-gb.md

 Join our community of users on [https://community.ovh.com/en/](https://community.ovh.com/en/).

-**Join [our Gitter room](https://gitter.im/ovh/power-web-hosting) to discuss directly with the POWER Web Hosting team and the other users of this lab.**
+**Join [our Discord](https://discord.gg/ovhcloud) on our web-hosting-power channel to discuss directly with the team and other users of this lab.**